dartmouth-cs98/dartmouth-cs98.github.io/slides/00_welcome/index_slides.md

 #### _the startup experience_

 ???
+* 2 terms long
 * a lot of you have had internships - working at a company
 * academic course project experience
 * but probably not a do your own startup experience
-* try to make this as real as possible with best practices
+* try to make this as real as possible with best practices, given that its still a course
 * will be about you so if you have ideas on how to improve just talk to me

 ---